 Stake out a table in the sand, and scrunch the grains between your toes.

-Restaurant Le Sereno is styled with sandy simplicity: directors’ chairs in creamy white linen set around wooden tables, and seating split between an ‘inside’ area under the roof of the bar, and out on the sand.
-Chef Giuliano Lotto has composed a sophisticated Mediterranean menu with a Caribbean inflection: foie gras served with mango chutney, salt-crusted fish and lobster linguine.
+Le Sereno Al Mare Restaurant is styled with sandy simplicity: directors’ chairs in creamy white linen set around wooden tables, and seating split between an ‘inside’ area under the roof of the bar, and out on the sand.
+Chefs Raffaele Lenzi and Davide Mosca have composed a sophisticated Mediterranean menu with a Caribbean inflection: eggplant parmigiana, saffron risotto with veal, freshly-caught lobster spaghetti.
 At night, candles glimmer, palm-trees sway against atmospheric uplighting, and the real world feels very, very far away.

 Dangerously good-looking French barmen decorate the drinking area, set within the bounds of the restaurant/bar pavilion.
 Chocolate-coloured leather banquettes pop with saffron-yellow cushions; Liaigre barstools are carved from dark tropical wood.
 Low coffee tables, deep lounge chairs and industrial metal lamps are other triggers of design lust.
 Try a cocktail or two (there are daily specials), and ask the staff about the next rum-tasting session…